 Jona founded Infinity Music Therapy Services in 2010.
 She received her Bachelor’s Degree in Music Therapy with a second major in Psychology from Charleston Southern University in 2007.
 She completed her internship in Fulton County, Georgia in the public school system treating students ages 3-21 with developmental disabilities and emotional/ behavioral disorders.
 Jona is nationally board certified through the Certification Board for Music Therapists.

-Jona is a member of the American Music Therapy Association.
 She is an active clinician in the state and has presented workshops locally and nationally regarding the therapeutic and educational applications of music.
+Jona celebrates neurodiversity within her clinical practices and frequently speaks on sensory integration and awareness.

 Click HERE to read Jona’s message about starting Infinity.